wil-low/projf-explore/cpu/mk14/README.md

-# 🧠 MK14 in System Verilog
+# 🧠 MK14 in SystemVerilog

-This project is a hardware recreation of the **Science of Cambridge MK14** microcomputer, implemented in System Verilog for FPGA platforms.
+This project is a hardware recreation of the **Science of Cambridge MK14** microcomputer, implemented in SystemVerilog for FPGA platforms.
 It emulates the original 1977 kit computer, featuring the **National Semiconductor SC/MP (INS8060)** CPU, 7-segment LED display, and keypad interface.

 ---